pranitsh/TuneEase/README.md

 ### Option 1:
 If you cloned it, you can do:
-`pip insteal -e .`
+`pip install -e .`
 If you have yet to, you can do:
 `pip install -e git+https://github.com/Pshah2023/TuneEase.git@main#egg=TuneEase --upgrade`

 Maybe in the future, you'll be able to `pip install tuneease`.
+I'm going to ask the authors first.

 ### Option 2: Using Docker
 1. Make sure you have Docker installed on your system.
 If not, you can download and install it from the official Docker website: https://www.docker.com/get-started